Skip to main content

 The team also sent regular email updates to all businesses in the precinct to update them on opportunities through the project and seek feedback.

-In 2023, Brisbane City Council started providing hands-on support to assist the Wynnum Town Centre precinct as part of the Growing Precincts Together program.
+In 2023, Council began providing hands-on support to Wynnum Town Centre through Growing Precincts Together.

 This involved: